-The Chaucer School relationship policy embodies our culture and ethos developed through a Trauma Informed and ACE (Adverse Childhood Experience) aware approach where relationships are at the centre of all interactions.
-This approach encapsulates and supports the wider school community and includes all young people, all staff, parent(s)/carers, and any external agencies who work collaboratively with Chaucer School.
+The Chaucer School relationship policy embodies our culture and ethos developed through a Trauma Informed and ACE (Adverse Childhood Experience) aware approach where relationships are at the centre of all interactions to support boundaries and clear expectations that provide emotional safety and security.
+This approach supports the wider school community and includes all young people, all staff, parent(s)/carers, and any external agencies who work collaboratively with Chaucer School.